MarcoMadera/toggle-pin-editor/README.md

 ## Installation

+You can install "Toggle Pin Editor" by following these steps:

 1. Launch Visual Studio Code.

 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.

-3. Search for "Toggle Pin Editor" and install it.
+3. Search for "Toggle Pin Editor" and install it from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=MarcoAntonioMaderaLpez.toggle-pin-editor).

 ## Feedback and Contributions